Working with Managed Service for MySQL® databases

 -

-Service account: Select an existing Managed Service for MySQL® service account, or create a new one with the
+Service account: Select an existing Managed Service for MySQL® service account or create a new one.
+Assign it the

 Database: Select the database you will use when working with the MySQL® cluster.